sczech/sczech/README.md

-### Currently interested in Python 🐍 and JavaScript ☕
+### Currently interested in Python :snake: and JavaScript / TypeScript :octocat:

 <!--
 **sczech/sczech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.